gamma-opt/ShelfSpaceAllocation.jl/docs/src/model.md

 ---

-Defines an indicator variable which takes value $1$ if a block is assigned on a module, $0$ otherwise
+A binary variable which takes value $1$ if a block is assigned on a module, $0$ otherwise

 $$v_{b,m}∈\{0,1\}, ∀b,m$$